hadigouas/hadigouas/README.md

 ## About Me

 Hello!
-I'm Gouas Mohammed el Hadi, a passionate mobile developer currently studying computer science at the University of Kasdi Merbah.
+I'm Gouas Mohammed el Hadi, a passionate software developer currently studying computer science at the University of Kasdi Merbah.
 I am continuously honing my skills and developing a deep interest in mobile application development.

 ## Education